Getting you justice after an accident

 In the event your claim is unsuccessful, you will not have to pay us anything.

-If we are successful in securing compensation, the contribution you make is capped at 25% from the award you receive.
+If we are successful in securing a claim for compensation, the contribution you make is capped at 25% from the award you receive.
 At IMS Law we fully explain funding arrangements during our initial consultation.

 The amount you can claim will vary depending on your circumstances and the level of injuries you sustained.
 Awards depend on the length of time you suffered from injuries, the extent of the treatment you required and the impact the injuries had on your everyday life.

-Adults have three years from the date of their accident to make a claim.
+Adults have three years from the date of their accident to make a claim for compensation.
 If a claim has not been settled or Court Proceedings have not been issued by the 3rd anniversary of the accident, a claim may be considered ‘time-barred’ leaving you ineligible for compensation.

 For children who have sustained injury as a result of an accident the three-year time limit still applies, however a child has three years from the date of their 18th birthday in which to process a claim.